Tom Manley (footballer)

 Thomas Ronald Manley (7 October 1912 – 4 July 1988) was an English professional footballer who made over 300 appearances in the Football League for Manchester United and Brentford as a utility player.
-He later managed hometown club Northwich Victoria.
+He later managed hometown club Northwich Victoria in non-League football.

 Playing career

 Early years

 Manley began his career with junior clubs Brunner Mond and Norley United, before joining Cheshire County League club Northwich Victoria in 1929.
 He remained at Drill Field until September 1930.

 Manchester United

 Manley was brought to First Division club Manchester United by scout Louis Rocca on an amateur basis in September 1930.
 At the end of the 1930–31 season, after the club's relegation to the Second Division, he signed a professional contract.
 Manley broke into the team over the course of the 1932–33 and 1933–34 seasons and scored 15 goals in United's 1935–36 Second Division title-winning campaign.
 After suffering relegation straight back to the Second Division at the end of the 1936–37 season, he helped the team to an immediate return to the top-flight one season later.
 1938–39 was Manley's final season at Old Trafford and he finished his Manchester United career having made 195 appearances and scored 41 goals.
 Predominantly an outside left, he also performed the role of a utility player at Old Trafford by also playing in half and full back positions.